Ichizu/Sakayume: Track listing

+All lyrics/music by Daiki Tsuneta, all arrangements by King Gnu.

 Live performances

 Critical response

 Rocking On stated that "Sakayume" does a good job at explaining Yuta and Rika's chaotic relationship based on certain lyrics that focus on the former's predicament regarding his love for the latter.
 GameScored agreed, citing "Ichizu" as one of the most standing musical themes in the Jujutsu Kaisen series in general.
 GamerFocus and Cinepremiere found both themes remarkable.

-Sales
+Yuta's Japanese voice actress Megumi Ogata praised both themes, and made a cover of "Sakayume" for the 30th CD soundtrack based on her entire career.
+Another compilation named CrossSing collected "Sakayume" on September 21, 2022, with the cover made by Hayashi Yuu.

+Commercial performance

-"Ichizu", which was pre-delivered on December 10, 2021, was downloaded 29,545 times on the Billboard Japan Songs Chart released on December 15.
+"Ichizu", which was pre-delivered on December 10, 2021, was downloaded 29,545 times on the Billboard Japan Songs Chart, released on December 15.
 It reached 2nd place and recorded 22nd place in streaming with 4,163,066 playbacks.
 In other indicators, "Ichizu" made its debut in 4th place overall, reaching 10th place for video playback, 18th place for Twitter, and 29th place for radio.
-In the chart for the following week, it had risen from 4th to 3rd overall with 3rd for download, 4th for streaming, 2nd for video playback, and 2nd for radio.
+In the chart for the following week, it had risen from 4th to 3rd overall, with 3rd for download, 4th for streaming, and 2nd for video playback and radio.

 "Sakayume", which was pre-delivered on December 24 when the movie was released, is the top download on the chart released on December 29, 2021, with 28,308 downloads.
 It also recorded 45th place in streaming and debuted in 12th place overall.
 In the chart of the week following the release of the physical CD, "Ichizu" sold 47,292 copies and became the No. 1 single, No. 1 in streaming with 9,696,001 playbacks, and No. 1 in video playback with 2,098,622 playbacks, winning a total of three No. 1s.
 It was the first from the band (as of January 2022) to take the overall lead.
 The next week, "Sakayume" moved up from 12th place to 3rd place overall, which was driven by No. 1 in downloads, marking 24,637 downloads.
-The following week, "Sakayume", which was released on January 5 as a MV, ranked first in download for three weeks in a row and second in streaming to second overall.
+The following week, "Sakayume", which was released on January 5 as a MV, ranked first in downloads for three weeks in a row and second in streaming overall.
 "Ichizu" also achieved a one-two finish with 3rd place for download and 1st place for streaming.
 "Sakayume" won No. 1 in streaming with 10,032,427 streams on the chart the following week, and King Gnu achieved a streaming one-two finish again with the 1st and 2nd places swapping.

 On March 16, 2022, "Ichizu" surpassed 100 million total streaming views.